AnnaSokolovska/AnnaSokolovska.github.io/README.md

 # AnnaSokolovska.github.io
 Test task

+To run client app you need just open Index.html or use link http://annasokolovska.github.io./

 api.js:
 provides an interface for calling API using jquery ajax calls, transforms API data into user-friendly objects